 Note that the stand-alone application version of CARTA may work on a cluster through ssh/VNC with the

 --no_browser option discussed in the next section, but the site deployment version is the intended distribution for this type of usage.

 Running CARTA at NRAO

 Instructions for users within the NRAO network or with an NRAO account.

 Warning: The default Firefox installation on some NRAO machines may not support the WebGL version of CARTA.
 Try Chrome or contact the helpdesk for an updated version of Firefox

-Remotely Connecting to an NRAO Workstation or Cluster
+Remotely Connecting to a RedHat 7 NRAO Workstation or Cluster

 Connect your home computer to the NRAO VPN